Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 ## Migration Phase

-For about one month, the new cluster Barnard, and the old cluster Taurus will run side-by-side - both with their respective file systems.
+For about one month, the new cluster Barnard, and the old cluster Taurus will run side-by-side - both with their respective filesystems.